oneeve8/kobble-data/content/Tutorial2.md

 In the main window is your
 Kobble view
-On the top right are t *close tab* tap that to close the tab highlighted in green below.
+On the top right are the words *close tab* tap that to close the tab which is highlighted in green below.
 The tab bar shows you all the items you have open Below the tab bar, you will see a pencil icon on the left To edit a Markdown file, tap the pencil icon